 Keep in mind to always listen to your body.
 If you have Hashimoto’s and you already eat plenty of iodine for health and thyroid, be mindful not to incorporate much more.

 As you start eating more foods with iodine, be careful about eating foods that inhibit iodine metabolism.
 Called “goitrogens,” these foods actually make it harder for your thyroid gland to use iodine.
 They are okay to eat every day in moderation.
 And, to decrease the effect, each thyroid food listed below can/should be cooked.

 Here is a list of the most common goitrogenic foods.
 These foods should be avoided or minimized if you are currently struggling with an under-active thyroid:

 - Brussels sprouts

 - Mustard greens

-- Soy and soy-based foods
+- Soy and soy-based foods (NO FOOD)

 If you aren’t suffering from a thyroid condition, try to eat more thyroid-boosting foods as much as possible, as thyroid function declines with age.
 It’s crucial to our health to obtain these much needed nutrients from our diet.
 When was the last time you ate dulse, nori and kelp or had a handful of brazil nuts?

 What kinds of thyroid food do you eat and which do you avoid?